unicef/publicgoods-toolkit/policy.md

 **KEY RECOMMENDATION**: Create standardized templates for threat modeling, security risk assessments, cost/benefit analyses and risk management plans to help meet security regulation and improve security in practice.
 This is an area where a DPG's open, collaborative approach is again helpful, and secrecy is not your friend.

 These security templates and their confirmed use could help high-risk DPGs meet grant requirements and might even help attract additional funding and resources for security reviews.
+[This could be a recommendation if we can point to good resources, like https://www.opentech.fund/labs/red-team-lab/ (I know it's very specific in focus and things are messy there), the Linux Foundation's work too, but I am not in the know enough to know if these are well functioning and what's more on the intl scene]

 [NOTE: I am avoiding Common Criteria and open source b/c I’m unsure how applicable it is to DPGs, perhaps particularly those in non-Western countries]